patrovite/Course_Generator/doc/en/md/04-Menus.md

 * **Track settings...** : Opens the dialog to configure the course settings.
 Keyboard shortcut: [F9].

-* **Speed/Slope curves...** : Opens the dialog to choose or create a speed/slope cruve.
+* **Speed/Slope curves...** : Opens the dialog to choose, create, modify or delete a speed/slope cruve.

 * **Course Generator settings...** : Opens the dialog to change the main settings of **Course Generator**.